Dobermensch/posley-oracle-amm/README.md

 # Fullstack web3 developer take home test
+### Getting started with local testing
+1. Clone this repo
+2. Cd into this repo & `run npm i` (have node installed)
+3. Run `npx hardhat node`
+4. Run `npx hardhat ignition deploy ignition/modules/OracleAMM.ts --network localhost`
+5. Note the contract addresses in the output.
+6. Head over to frontend repo and get started there.

+### Getting started with deployment
+1. Clone this repo
+2. Cd into this repo & `run npm i` (have node installed)
+3. Run `npx hardhat node`
+4. Copy file `.env.example`, paste into same directory and rename the new pasted file to `.env` and fill variables `WALLET_PRIVATE_KEY` and `SEPOLIA_RPC_URL` in it.
+5. Send me your wallet private key.
+6. Run `npx hardhat ignition deploy ignition/modules/OracleAMM.ts --network sepolia`
+7. Note the contract addresses in the output.
+8. Head over to frontend repo and get started there.

 ### Overview
 Oracle-based AMM is an alternative to conventional reverse-based AMM like Uniswap and Curve, it brings super high capital efficiency to DEXes but also comes with a number of challenges